Your fact-checking cheat sheet for Trump’s immigration address

 But while 90 percent of the heroin sold in the United States comes from Mexico, virtually all of it comes through legal points of entry.
 “A small percentage of all heroin seized by CBP along the land border was between Ports of Entry (POEs),” the Drug Enforcement Administration said in a 2018 report.
 So Trump’s wall would do little to halt drug trafficking.
 Trump’s repeated claim that the wall would stop drug trafficking is another Bottomless Pinocchio claim.

-–Illegal traffic is down in sectors with border barriers
+— Illegal traffic is down in sectors with border barriers

 During a contentious meeting with then-House Minority Leader Nancy Pelosi, D-Calif., and Senate Minority Leader Chuck Schumer, D-N.Y., on Dec.
 11, the president argued for the wall by claiming that sectors with barriers have seen a big reduction in border apprehensions.